dsgelab/RNN/README.md

 ## Preprocessing

+The code which was written with Jupyter notebook in the virtual machine, here is shared both as executable .py files and more readable .md files

 ### 0_additional_longitudinal_features

 Here longitudinal features are processed from newly received registers (which are not included in “detailed longitudinal” file).